17 May 2018

 copyright © G.Osborne

-This photograph serves as a sad reminder of the beautiful interior, now sadly lost.
+This photograph serves as a sad reminder of the beautiful interior, the Nave's and Apostle's wall paintings, are all on hanging canvases, which could have been rolled up and saved, but now sadly lost.

 With thanks to Mr G. Osborne for granting permission for the reproduction of the above photograph from his private collection.